 Maureen worked for the past few weeks with two chairs she purchased for the whole of £10 second hand… she did apply a lot of energy into preparing them, covering the bad wood with layers upon layers of priming then applying a cinnamon colour as a background.
 Today she has started the final stage of the decorative process, lining tape to create a large band of coloured lines all in shades of spices, cinnamon, and others, the final stage will be to apply a stencil of a circular yet striking motif on the seats.
 Almost there, but very impressive skills in lining up very vertical lines of tape can be tricky and Maureen did very well today in setting up the scene.
 I am looking forward to see the final stage next week.

 That reminds me about last term when Candice finalised her last piece by taping across the front of her chest of drawer some vertical bands of very striking colours.
 The technical difficulty here off course is to make sure that all the lines are completely vertical and match… I think the result was very stylish dont you? what a great result for a piece purchased out of charity shop for around £20.

 So may be you feel you would like to have a go at transforming an old piece of furniture into something special just using standard paint… you could book yourself onto one of my up-cycling classes in Glasgow.
-My next day course is on the 14 May in my own workshop in the West end of Glasgow.
-Click here below for info.
+My next week end course is on the 22/23 july at the House for and Art Lover for info look Here.

 You will find the current listing here but if you cant find what you are looking for… contact me at firstname.lastname@example.org